Serving Humanity: Encounter with British woman who saved lives in Nigeria - Vanguard News

 Precisely three weeks ago, I had a tap on my back shortly after a Church service in London.
 As I turned to behold at whose behest, I saw an elderly lady on a wheel chair.

-Her words were simple, straight and shocking – “I bå onye Igbo?”
+Her words were simple, straight and shocking – “Ibu onye Igbo?”
 (Are you Igbo?)

 I stared at her with my mouth agape, not sure if she was the one who asked.
 I felt I had some auditory hallucination but I managed to reluctantly nod in affirmation.

-She gave a toothy smile and probed further – “Ebe n’ala Igbo ka Ë sË?” (which part of Igbo land are you from?)
+She gave a toothy smile and probed further – “Ebe n’ala Igbo kaisi?” (which part of Igbo land are you from?)

 I told her in shock.
-She smiled again and said: “M ruru Írå na Steeti gË for more than 35 years” (loosely translated, “I worked in your State for more than 35 years)
+She smiled again and said: “Mruru olu na state gi” for more than 35 years” (loosely translated, “I worked in your State for more than 35 years)

 As she wanted to tell about herself and her works, my mind quickly went down the memory lane.
 With every goosebumps my entire body could hold, I asked her: “I bå Nkechi Rosalind Colwell?”